CircuitGremlin/ServerPi/README.md

 # Key features
+- 149x194x88mm (width x depth x height(without feet))
 - Supports 5x2.5" HDD up to 15mm on caddy's
 - Access to the SD card, power button and LED is located on the side behind the ventilation grille.
-- Custom PCB and software
+- Custom PCB and software (Easy configure led's wia Webserver)
-- 149x194x88mm (width x depth x height(without feet))

 ## Case